 - salt and pepper - to taste

-- Keep the leftovers in a air tight container in the fridge for up to 4 days.
+- Keep the leftovers in an air tight container in the fridge for up to 4 days.

 - You can use any store bought vegan mayo or make your own with this cashew mayo recipe.
-For a low in fat recipe, then use a plain vegan yogurt (make sure there are no sugar or vanilla extract added).
+For a low-in-fat recipe, then use a plain vegan yogurt (make sure there are no sugar or vanilla extract added).
 I like the cashew yogurt from forage.